Natasha Bharadwaj

-Natasha Bharadwaj is an Indian actress who primarily works in Hindi web shows.
+Natasha Bharadwaj (born 17 September 1999) is an Indian actress who primarily works in Hindi web shows.

 Early life and career

-Bharadwaj was born and brought up in Mumbai on 17 September 1997.
+Bharadwaj was born and brought up in Mumbai on 17 September 1999.
 She completed her graduation from Jai Hind College, Mumbai.
 Bharadwaj participated in Miss Diva 2016, where she became one of the finalists and won the title "Yamaha Fascino Miss Talented".

 Bharadwaj started her career as a contestant on the reality show India's Next Superstars (2018), where she emerged as the winner.
 She then made her acting debut with the web series Pawan & Pooja (2020).
 Bharadwaj is best known for her role in the series Mumbai Diaries 26/11 (2021).
 In 2023, she played the role of Meher Kaur Sikka in the web series Ishq Next Door.